startreedata/thirdeye/kubernetes/helm/startree-thirdeye/README.md

 ## Installing ThirdEye

 This installs thirdeye in the default namespace.
-The `helmw` is a light helm wrapper that adds additional configuration to get ThirdEye up and running.

 ```bash
 # fetch dependencies. example: mysql.
 See Chart.yaml